-- For student Respondents, in the event a policy violation is found, the Office of Equity will provide the final investigative report to the Office of Community Standards who will determine sanctions and corrective actions in accordance with the procedures set forth in the Student Handbook.
-The Office of Community Standards will provide written notice of any sanction(s) imposed to the parties simultaneously within seven (7) calendar days of the sanctioning decision.
-The notice will reference findings made by the Office of Equity andwill include the sanction(s), a summary of the rationale, and information about the appealprocess. - For staff Respondents, in the event a policy violation is found, the Office of Equity will provide the final investigative report to the Office of Human Resources and the Respondent's manager(s), who are responsible for deciding what sanctions or corrective actions should be imposed on the Respondent, in accordance with the procedures set forth inthe Staff Handbook. - For faculty Respondents, in the event a policy violation is found, the Office of Equity will make a recommendation regarding whether the policy violation warrants considering termination or suspension.
-The final investigative report and the recommendation will be sent by the Office of Equity to the faculty member's department chair, the dean, and the Associate Provost for Faculty.
-Next steps, including sanctions or corrective actions imposed, will be determined in accordance with the procedures set forth in the Faculty Handbook. - For third-party affiliate Respondents, sanctions and/or corrective actions will be determined by the appropriate University office, depending on the status of the Respondent.
+- For student Respondents, in the event a policy violation is found, the Office of Civil Rights and Title IX Compliance will provide the final investigative report to the Office of Community Standards who will determine sanctions and corrective actions in accordance with the procedures set forth in the Student Handbook.
+The Office of Community Standards will provide written notice of any sanction(s) imposed to the parties for violations of this policy simultaneously within seven (7) calendar days of the sanctioning decision.
+The notice will reference findings made by the Office of Civil Rights and Title IX Compliance and will include the sanction(s), a summary of the rationale, and information about the appealprocess. - For staff Respondents, in the event a policy violation is found, the Office of Civil Rights and Title IX Compliance will provide the final investigative report to the Office of Human Resources and the Respondent's manager(s), who are responsible for deciding what sanctions or corrective actions should be imposed on the Respondent, in accordance with the procedures set forth inthe Staff Handbook. - For faculty Respondents, in the event a policy violation is found, the Office of Civil Rights and Title IX Compliance will make a recommendation regarding whether the policy violation warrants considering termination or suspension.
+The final investigative report and the recommendation will be sent by the Office of Civil Rights and Title IX Compliance to the faculty member's department chair, the dean, and the Associate Provost for Faculty.
+Next steps, including sanctions or corrective actions imposed, will be determined in accordance with the procedures set forth in the Faculty Handbook. - For Respondents holding any other status, sanctions and/or corrective actions will be determined by the appropriate University office, depending on the status of the Respondent.